n2k/dockpeek/README.md

       - PING=1
       - VERSION=1
       - INFO=1
-      - POST=1       # <-- This is needed for Check Updates operations
+      - POST=1       # <-- This is needed for "Check for updates" operations
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock:ro
     read_only: true